-Following the tryouts, an organizational meeting will be held to go over details for the year on Tuesday, May 21, at McCulloch Stadium starting at 7pm.
+Following the tryouts, an organizational meeting will be held to go over details for the year.

-Players begin training at least twice per week (90 minute sessions) starting mid-June.
-Players will continue to train through July.
+Players begin training 2-3 times per week (90 minute sessions) starting in June & continuing to train through August.

 HS Players return to their schools to participate in school soccer programs during this time.

 Teams begin to train again outside on city turf fields starting in mid-November/early December (depending on field availability).
 Games for OYSA’s Winter League begin in January/February, concluding with State/President’s/Founder’s Cup play (depending on level of team) in April and the first weekend of May.

 Games and training will conclude in April or the first weekend of May, depending on how far each team makes it in their respective tournaments.
 Players will then be asked to move on to competitive program tryouts for the following year, taking place the second week of May.

 The Capital FC Competitive Program is broken down into three costs.*

 - Annual Membership Fee – $100 (covers player card, insurance, registration costs)

 - Program Fee – $1000 or $125/mo

 - Tournament Fee – Cost will be determined on your team placement and spread out through the year in monthly payments.